stencila/stencila/fixtures/fragments/md/for.md

 # Deviations

-Here is a test that missing content will still be parsed as a `ForEach`,
+Here is a test that missing content will still be parsed as a `For`,

 ::: for item in [1,2,3]